arcuo/gh-cli-actions/README.md

 ## Features

+Commands, inputs, and flags are scraped from the [Github CLI manual](https://cli.github.com/manual/gh_api) and most are supported

 Run `gh` commands directly from the command palette.
 You can dynamically choose whether or not to run the command behind the scenes, in the terminal or just copy the output.

 ![run command](images/ghcli-run-command.gif)

 You can save and manage shortcuts to often used commands.

+### Shortcuts

+You can either build or manually write shortcuts to run from the command palette.

+If you write a manual shortcut and add a "{some text}" to a shortcut, you add inputs to the command so that you can add that manually when running the command.

 ![run command](images/ghcli-run-shortcut.gif)

-Commands, inputs, and flags are scraped from the [Github CLI manual](https://cli.github.com/manual/gh_api) and most are supported

 ## Requirements